-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 2 Community Outreach Meeting Residents within target area There were approximately 45 residents in attendance.
-No comments were asked regarding eligible activities and about the application process for receiving public service funds.
-Questions were posed about current programs and referrals made.
-N/A 3 Internet Outreach City residents/City wide/Target Area Approximately xxx persons have completed the needs assessment survey to date.
-4 Public Hearing City Residents/City Commission The Consolidated Plan appears within Public hearing.
-Item is open for public comment.
-Certification is included as backup support reflecting approval of the plan.
-No comments received to date.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted URL (If applicable)

+and reasons

+Approximately 10

+City residents/City persons have fully

+3 Internet Outreach wide/Target Area completed the needs

+wide/ laiget Alea assessment survey to

+date.

+The Consolidated

+Plan appears as a

+Public hearing item.

+City Residents/City Item is open for No comments

+4 Public Hearing Commission public comment. received to date.

+COMMISSION Certification is received to date.

+included as backup

+support reflecting

+approval of the plan.